-While China and Morocco continue to be the largest producers of phosphate worldwide, the US was the third-largest phosphate-producing country in 2014, putting out 27.1 million tonnes (Mt).
+While China and Morocco continue to be the largest producers of phosphate worldwide, the US is still the third-largest phosphate-producing country, putting out 27.1 million tonnes (Mt) in 2014.

-Meanwhile, Canada didn’t make the cut in terms of top phosphate-producing countries, with no recorded production last year; however, there are a couple of projects making progress there, and the country holds 76 Mt in reserves.
+Meanwhile, Canada didn’t make the cut in terms of top phosphate-producing countries, with no recorded production last year.
+However, there are a couple of projects making progress in the country, and overall, Canada holds 76 Mt in reserves.

 Phosphate mining in USA

 Led by Minnesota-based Mosaic (NYSE:MOS), the world’s largest phosphate producer, the US has a strong history of phosphate production and refinement.
-Mosaic has various operations in Florida and Louisiana, and they produced a total of 2.4 Mt in 2014.
+Mosaic has various operations in Florida and Louisiana, and the company produced a total of 2.4 Mt in 2014.

 The US is the third-biggest phosphor fertilizer consumer in the world, and American projects have been able to supply most domestic demand.
 The largest US phosphate reserves and production occur in Florida, North Carolina, Idaho and Utah.
 Florida and North Carolina accounted for approximately 80 percent of total US output in 2014, with the remainder coming from Utah and Idaho.